-Promoting gender equality and empowering women and girls are critical to PNG’s economic and human development, and we seek opportunities to engage with Government to advocate on gender.
+Promoting gender equality and empowering women and girls can make important contributions to PNG’s economic and human development, and we seek opportunities to engage with Government to advocate on gender.
 We funded the construction of two new Family Support Centres (in Daru, Western Province and Buka, Bougainville).
 This involved training of health workers (15 female and 15 male) to provide safety and support services for survivors of sexual and gender-based violence.
-Notably in 2017-18, 80 per cent of Australia's development assistance to Papua New Guinea effectively addressed gender issues The Women Shaping Pacific Development Program has increased critical investments to support these objectives, including through the Australia-Pacific Women Parliamentary Partnerships Project.
+Notably in 2017-18, 80 per cent of Australia's development assistance to Papua New Guinea effectively addressed gender issues The Women Shaping Pacific Development Program has initiated investments to support these objectives, including through the Australia-Pacific Women Parliamentary Partnerships Project.
 The Business Coalition for Women has also been developed to support the mentoring of women business leaders and to facilitate connections across the Pacific.

-Australia also harnesses public diplomacy and human development opportunities through new sports for development investments in PNG in line with the new Australian Sports Diplomacy Strategy.
+Australia also harnesses public diplomacy and human development opportunities through sports for development investments in PNG in line with the Australian Sports Diplomacy Strategy.